4. High Renaissance Synopsis: art 162 honors

 The Fall of Man and Expulsion from Paradise, The Deluge

-Tomb of Giulian de’ Medici & Lorenzo de’ Medidci Medici Chapel
+Tomb of Giulian de’ Medici & Lorenzo de’ Medidci Medici

 Last Judgement, Sistine Chapel, 1534 - 1541